k4u5hik/astro-kaushik-blog/src/pages/about.md

 Hi, I'm Kaushik.

-I'm a freelance accountant, bookkeeper and business owner from Sydney, Australia.
-Completed my MBA in 2007 from the University of Technology Sydney and continuing education since.
-In my free time I usually like to play with tech and learn martial arts.
+I'm a freelance bookkeeper and operate a business services and  consulting from Sydney, Australia.
+MBA, Professional Accountancy Major from University of Technology Sydney, 2007.

+Actively upgrading and sharpening my computing skills, battling imposter syndrome and grinding anyway.

 <div>
   <img src="/assets/kaushik.png" class="sm:w-1/2 mx-auto" alt="kaushik">
 </div>

-## Hobbies

-I have a few hobbies
+## I like to talk about

 - Brazilian Jiu-jitsu, Wrestling and Judo
 - Planted Aquariums